bgusach/australis/README.md

 - If a property contains a comment in the form `/* comment */`, the comment itself will be not be in the output

-Then, to generate the style sheet, just call `sierra path/to/style.css.js`, optionally passing an output path as well.
+Then, to generate the style sheet, just call `australis path/to/style.css.js`, optionally passing an output path as well.

-While the previously explained is the core of `sierra` and it is enough to get the ball rolling, there are a few tools defined in the `tools` module that will help you with typical CSS tasks.
+While the previously explained is the core of `australis` and it is enough to get the ball rolling, there are a few tools defined in the `tools` module that will help you with typical CSS tasks.
 Those are described in the API section